CDLUC3/mrt-admin-lambda/README.md

 This script requires SSM parameters to be configured.
 Requires lambda update function permissions.

+This script **requires aws cli V2** in order to deploy a docker image to lambda.
+- The host running this script needs to be able to push to ECR and to update a lambda.

 ## Static Website Publishing
 - A static website provides the user interface for these queries.
 - On page load, URL parameters are read to determine the query to run